 This post will help you improve your longterm health and strength, dodge future back pain, and help you build more muscle in the short term by properly targeting the muscles you’re trying to hit.

-For most guys, stopping their sets short of failure will allow them to build muscle more quickly.
+For most guys, stopping most of their sets short of failure will allow them to build muscle more quickly.
 This is especially true of people who are still relatively new to lifting.
 This is because training to failure can cause excessive muscle damage, which can impede muscle growth.
 It can also ingrain poor lifting technique, which can negatively impact longterm progress.

-But isn’t that last rep the only one that matters?!
+But isn’t that last rep the only one that matters?
 Isn’t that last rep the one that separates the weaklings from the warriors?
 Grab a seat by the curl rack, and let me tell you about keeping two in the tank.

 We’re going to write up a 5-part series debunking some common muscle-building/fitness industry myths, starting with the most scam-ridden body part of all—your abs.
 You already know that you need to lose fat to see your abs, so I’m not going to beat a dead horse.
 This myth is far more insidious, and besides, this blog is for ectomorphs, so typically the reason we don’t have kickass abs is that they just aren’t big enough.
 Most ectomorphs thus try to solve the problem by doing crunches (or sit-ups).
 Jared and I sure did.
 We did crunches, reverse crunches, sit-ups, ab circuits, myotatic crunches, weighted crunches, side crunches, that bicycle thing, rope crunches.
 We did a hell of a lot of shitty ab exercises.
 The problem is that we were training spinal flexion instead of stability.
 That’s the opposite of what you want in a powerful body.
 Not only that, we were damaging our thoracic spine with every rep.